 The programme of study for English consists of a set of courses required by the department, in addition to the core curriculum for a Bachelor of Arts.
 The department offers a number of courses that are required as part of the core curriculum.
-In many instances, these courses can also be counted toward requirements for English (Honours), Major in English, Concentration in English, or Minor in English.
+In many instances, these courses can also be counted toward requirements for a B.A.
+Honours English, B.A.
+English, Concentration in English, or Minor in English.